Support When You Need It Most: Resources for Affordable Counseling

 When confronting mental health stigma, everyone in a community can play a part in creating a healthier and more accepting culture.
 By working together and reducing the stigma associated with mental illness, communities may create a more welcoming environment where everyone feels comfortable seeking support.

 Mental health can play an essential role in overall well-being.
 Taking the time to prioritize and invest in your mental health can be an empowering decision.
-Below are a few other ways to care for yourself.
+Below are a few other ways you can care for yourself:

 Self-care and self-awareness can be starting points when addressing your mental health.
-Take steps toward improved mental wellness by finding activities that bring you joy, setting boundaries for yourself and your relationships, and seeking trusted sources of support.
+You can take steps toward improved mental wellness by finding activities that bring you joy, setting boundaries for yourself and your relationships, and by seeking trusted sources of support.
 For example, journaling is one research-proven method for improving mental health at home.

 Self-compassion might also help you feel more aware of your thoughts and behaviors, recognizing when you might benefit from seeking additional support or taking a break.
-Self-care can mean taking a step back and permitting yourself to listen to your body and mind.
+Self-care, for example, can mean taking a step back and allowing yourself to listen to your body and mind.

-Online therapy may be an affordable option if you are seeking support with managing your mental health.
-Online therapy can offer the same quality of care you might receive in person but with added convenience and reachability.
-A licensed mental health professional can help you identify symptoms, create a personalized plan for wellness, and provide support.
-You can choose between phone, video, and live chat sessions and use journaling prompts and therapist-curated worksheets.
+Online therapy sessions may be an affordable option if you are seeking support with managing your mental health.
+Online mental health services can offer the same quality of care you might receive in person but with added convenience and reachability.
+Licensed mental health professionals or counselors can help you identify symptoms, create a personalized plan for wellness and provide support.
+You can choose between phone, video, and live chat sessions to get the help of an online therapist for whatever challenges you may be facing.

 Takeaway